 Abstract

 Dietary fibers are commonly used as an intervention of gut microbiota to promote the production of short-chain fatty acids (SCFAs), which regulate the host immune system and intestinal homeostasis.
 Despite cross-sectional studies have revealed compositional changes of gut microbiota to dietary fiber treatment at empirically selected single time points, present understanding of the response dynamics remains limited due to the lack of time series data and systems approaches for longitudinal data analysis.
-Here, we dissect the long-term microbiome profiles (absolute abundance) and targeted metabolomics of adult mice with distinct baseline microbiota undergoing intervention of inulin and resistant starch.
+Here, we dissect the long-term microbiome profiles (absolute abundance) and targeted metabolomics of adult mice with distinct baseline microbiota undergoing intervention of inulin and resistant starch from maize.
 Inulin is more capable of stimulating production of SCFAs, whose concentration increases sharply within a few days but then decline to new steady-state levels even under sustainable inulin supply.
-Similar transient overshoot dynamics was also observed for microbiota diversity, which can be explained by initial rapid growth of several inulin responders (e.g., Bacteroides acidifaciens, Muribaculaceae, Faecalibaculum) and their interspecific competitions near carrying capacity.
-Whereas most microbiomes are responsive to both fibers, the responses are inherently heterogeneous with ~10% bacterial species and the majority of SCFAs exhibiting quantitatively or even qualitatively baseline-dependency.
+Similar biphasic dynamics was also observed for microbiota diversity, which can be explained by initial rapid growth of several inulin responders (e.g., Bacteroides acidifaciens, Muribaculaceae, Faecalibaculum) and their interspecific competitions near carrying capacity.
+Whereas most microbiomes are responsive to both fibers, the responses are heterogeneous with ~10% bacterial species and the majority of SCFAs exhibiting quantitative or even qualitative baseline-dependency.
 In accordance with previous studies in humans, the strong baseline-dependency poses a great challenge when extrapolating prediction of SCFA concentration from gut microbiota to unobserved baseline composition.
 This work reveals time- and baseline-dependency of dietary fiber responses as major challenges for personalized nutritional therapies.

 Introduction

-Hundreds of trillions of microbes residing in the human gastrointestinal tract have a profound impact on modulating host health and physiology [1].
-Disruptions in the delicate dynamic balance of gut microbiome are associated with numerous disease states.
-For instance, deficiency in the production of short-chain fatty acid (SCFA) has been not only associated with the occurrence of type 2 diabetes mellitus, obesity and inflammatory bowel disorders [2], but also affect the treatment of these diseases [3].
-Although the mature microbiota is fairly resilient, it can be altered within individuals by both internal and external stimuli [4].
-This plasticity of gut microbiome creates a distinct opportunity; by manipulating various external factors, the potential exists to reshape the architecture and biological outputs of gut microbes for improved human health [5].
-Accordingly, there is intense interest in targeting the structure and metabolism of gut microbiome to promote overall health and to abrogate disease [6].
-Of these, diet is the key determinant of the microbiota configuration, through modulation of the abundance of specific species and their individual or collective functions [7].
-Accumulating studies associating dietary regimens, gut microbiota changes and host health led to a plethora of interventions aimed at promoting a ‘healthy microbiota’ and pursuing a ‘healthy diet’ [5].
+# Dietary intervention is a safer way of restoring normal gut microbiota function

+The human gut microbiome is a complex ecosystem of hundreds of trillions of tiny microbes (bacteria, fungi, virus, etc.) coexisting in the gastrointestinal (GI) tract.
+By interacting with host cells, near or far from the GI tract, the normal gut microbiota has profoundly influenced various human physiological processes by assisting human nutrient and drug metabolism, modulating immune responses, and protecting against pathogen invasion and infections [1].
+Although the gut microbiota remains stable in its composition and function over months and possinbly years, disruption of its ecological balance (dysbiosis) has been linked to many human illnesses.
+For instance, compromised metabolic capability such as short-chain fatty acid (SCFA) production of gut microbiota was significantly associated with several metabolic diseases (e.g., type 2 diabetes mellitus, obesity and inflammatory bowel disorders) [2], respiratory viral infections, and efficacy of immunotherapy for solid tumors [3].
+Encouraged by the success of using fecal microbiota transplant (FMT) as a therapy to treat recurrent Clostridium difficile infection, new microbiome therapies aiming to alter compositions of gut microbiota [4,5,6] have been increasingly developed and tested to restore dysbiosis.
+The two major non-invasive strategies are dietary [7] and pharmacological modulations, with the former much safer intervention that lowers the risk of bacterial resistance and prevents antibiotic overuse.

+# The mechanism of dietary intervention is partially known

+Despite a long history of using probiotics to promote healthy digestive tract and immune system, the efficacy of dietary interventions has been less validated compared to FMT.